 Were all Pyramids Tombs?

-On the other hand, the existence of Meidum totally contradicts the ‘pyramids as only tombs’ theory favored by Egyptologists.
+With that being said, the existence of Meidum totally contradicts the ‘pyramids as only tombs’ theory favored by Egyptologists.
 Why would Sneferu need three tombs?

 Perhaps the 4th Dynasty pyramids had some other purpose.
 As mentioned, the Great Pyramid in particular reveals highly accurate information about the precise measurements of the earth.